New York to open tallest outdoor observation deck in the West

 While a launch date hasn't been announced as yet, group bookings are opened for the first quarter of 2020.

-"Edge invites visitors to walk out into the sky and embrace unobstructed, panoramic views of New York City like never before," says Jason Horkin, Executive Director of Hudson Yards Experiences.
+"Edge invites visitors to walk out into the sky and embrace unobstructed, panoramic views of New York City like never before," says Jason Horkin, executive director of Hudson Yards Experiences.

 Unique structural design